jensoto/MPS-DataAnalytics/README.md

 |-- DAAN_871/
 |-- DAAN_888/
 ```
+## Technologies Used:
+	•	Python (pandas, NumPy, BeautifulSoup, requests)
+	•	SQL
+	•	PostgreSQL / MySQL
+	•	ETL tools and frameworks
+	•	Jupyter Notebooks
-### How to Use
+## How to Use

-To run the projects locally, ensure you have Python installed and the required libraries.
+To run the projects locally, please ensure you have Python installed and the required libraries.
+For database-related projects, configure your database settings using the project instructions.
 You can install the necessary packages using the following:

 ```bash
 # Clone the repository